 Here are a few ways I really recommend being prepared before you actually travel to Japan.
 In a lot of places you can “wing it”, but I think Japan really favors the prepared!
 Some things are a lot easier (or mandatory) to do before you land in the country.

 - Buy a Japan Rail Pass, as they can only be purchased OUTSIDE the country.
 They’ll mail you a voucher which you can redeem in the airport.
 I later calculated that the JR Pass saved me more than $450 in train tickets.
 You can use this super helpful website to compare different Japan Rail Passes to see which one makes the most sense for your trip – both financially and in terms of the areas you want to visit.

 - Plan your train travel with Hyperdia – Hyperdia is an amazing English-language timetable tool for Japanese trains.
 You can also use it to calculate whether the Japan Rail Pass will save you money based on your Japan itinerary by looking at the standard train costs.

 - Get an offline-friendly Japan guidebook – It can be very useful in Japan to have a guide available offline.
 I personally don’t like to rely on my phone to get around!
-I tried 3 different travel guide books for planning my trip, and this travel guide book was the best one (and has just been updated for 2019).
+I tried 3 different travel guide books for planning my trip, and this travel guide book was the best one (and was just updated at the end of 2019).

 2 weeks in Japan